basnijholt/nijho.lt/content/post/setting-up-macos/index.md

 A popular video conferencing tool for virtual meetings, webinars, and collaboration.
 * Install with `brew install --cask zoom`

-* * *

-## 2. Increase `sudo` Password Timeout

-To increase the sudo password timeout, follow the instructions provided in this [StackExchange answer](https://apple.stackexchange.com/a/51763).

 ### 4. 💻 Development

 #### Airflow 🌬️📊